ambredemers/haskell-lambda/README.md

 # HaskellLambda
 An interpreter for a slight extension of the untyped lambda calculus with Scheme-like syntax using eager locally nameless terms (i.e. bound variables use de Bruijn indices, free variables use names).
+Input expressions can be interpreted directly or lowered to administrative normal form intermediate representation for interpretation.

 ## Setup